Yeeb1/shelf/configs/README.md

-[+] export-krbcc - Set the KRB5CCNAME environment variable to a Kerberos ticket file [+] ffuf_vhost - FFUF for VHost fuzzing with the Jhaddix wordlist [+] ffuf_vhost_quick - Quick FFUF for VHost fuzzing with a smaller wordlist [+] ips - Show global scope IP addresses for all interfaces [+] ligolo-server - Set up the Ligolo tunneling server [+] nmap_default - Run a default TCP Nmap scan and save results in ./nmap
+[+] export-krbcc - Set the KRB5CCNAME environment variable to a Kerberos ticket file [+] ffuf_vhost - FFUF for VHost fuzzing with the Jhaddix wordlist [+] ffuf_vhost_quick - Quick FFUF for VHost fuzzing with a smaller wordlist [+] genhosts - Generate and append to /etc/hosts using netexec for a given IP address and print updated file [+] ips - Show global scope IP addresses for all interfaces [+] ligolo-server - Set up the Ligolo tunneling server [+] nmap_default - Run a default TCP Nmap scan and save results in ./nmap